-Geering up is excited to announce that we are now ready to offer both in person and virtual STEM workshops in May & June!
-Workshops will be led by two Geering Up instructors virtually and consist of exciting software based activities that stimulate computational thinking and digital literacy.
-Students of all levels can participate and be equipped with the tools and knowledge they need to further explore computer science after the workshop.
+Geering Up is excited to announce that we are now ready to offer both in person and virtual STEM workshops from January – June 2022!
+Workshops will be led by two Geering Up instructors and consist of exciting software based and hands-on activities that stimulate computational thinking and digital literacy.
+Students of all levels can participate and be equipped with the tools and knowledge they need to further explore computer science and engineering after the workshop.
 Workshops are available to schools across all of BC!

 9 – 10:15AM, 10:30AM – 12:00PM, 1 – 2:30PM

 We are happy to accommodate your school’s bell schedule.

 See more details in the Workshop Fees section below.